eveskew/nature_notes/README.md

 ---

+### John Steinbeck, *Travels with Charley* (1962)

+- "Everything we use comes in boxes, cartons, bins, the so-called packaging we love so much.
+The mountains of things we throw away are much greater than the things we use.
+In this, if in no other way, we can see the wild and reckless exuberance of our production, and waste seems to be the index...
+When an Indian village became too deep in its own filth, the inhabitants moved.
+And we have no place to which to move." - pg.
+26

+- "Could it be that Americans are a restless people, a mobile people, never satisfied with where they are as a matter of selection?
+The pioneers, the immigrants who peopled the continent, were the restless ones in Europe.
+The steady rooted ones stayed home and are still there...
+Wouldn't it be unusual if we had not inherited this tendency?" - pg.
+103-104

+- "It seemed to me that the earth was generous and outgoing here in the heartland, and perhaps the people took a cue from it." - pg.
+106

+- "I must confess to a laxness in the matter of National Parks.
+I haven't visited many of them.
+Perhaps this is becasue they enclose the unique, the spectacular, the astounding--the greatest waterfall, the deepest canyon, the highest cliff, the most stupendous works of man or nature.
+And I would rather see a good Brady photograph than Mount Rushmore.
+For it is my opinion that we enclose and celebrate the freaks of our nation and of our civilization.
+Yellowstone National Park is no more representative of America than is Disneyland."

+  "One goes, not so much to see but to tell afterward." - pg.
+161

+- [on redwoods] "For these are the last remaining members of a race that flourished over four continents as far back in geological time as the upper Jurassic period...
+And only these few are left--a stunning memory of what the world was like once long ago.
+Can it be that we do not love to be reminded that we are very young and callow in a world that was old when we came into it?
+And could there be a strong resistance to the certainty that a living world will continue its stately way when we no longer inhabit it?" - pg.
+193

+- "We have in the past been forced into reluctant change by weather, calamity, and plague.
+Now the pressure comes from our biological success as a species.
+We have overcome all enemies but ourselves." - pg.
+197

+- "The great concepts of oneness and of majestic order seem always to be born in the desert." - pg.
+214

+- "And the desert, the dry and sun-lashed desert, is a good school in which to observe the cleverness and the infinite variety of techniques of survival under pitiless opposition.
+Life could not change the sun or water the desert, so it changed itself." - pg.
+217

 ### Lorraine Daston, *Against Nature* (2019)

 - "Nature has been invoked to emancipate, as the guarantor of human equality, and to enslave, as the foundation of racism." - pg.
 3